spencerpomme/codewars/README.md

 2. I had most experience with these two and really like to bring familiarity to the next level
 3. I will use them in work a lot in the future

-**To become an 1kyu is not a piece of cake (at least for me🙄 ).
+**To become an 1kyu is not a piece of cake.
 And it could take long to finally get there.
 So I made an Achievement-Reward list to encourage me keep going:**

 ### Achievement Reward List from 9kyu to 1kyu: